Tips to Save Time with Project Management Templates

 - List each step of the task: take those deliverables and milestones you defined earlier and break them down into smaller tasks and subtasks.

-- Assign the task to team members: list the names of persons who will take tasks and subtasks.
+- Assign the task to team members: list the names of the persons who will take the tasks and subtasks.

 - Set a due date for each job: calculate how long each task will take to finish, knowing that delays are inevitable.